-OneLife Suffolk is packed with guidance and advice on how to live healthier, but here we also give answers to some often asked questions (let us know if there is a question you would like the answer to that isn’t listed here).
+OneLife Suffolk is packed with guidance and advice on how to live healthier, but here we have also provided answers to some frequently asked questions.
+Please let us know if there is a question you would like the answer to that isn’t listed here.

 Can I take my children?

 Yes, everyone is welcome on our Health Walks!

 Who leads the walks?

 Our trained Health Walk Leaders.
 Every leader has attended an accredited training programme by the Ramblers Walking for Health to ensure that they have the necessary skills and knowledge to lead a safe, healthy walk.

 They are there to make sure that the group stays together as well as to help organise walks in the future.

 How do I join?

 Due to COVID restrictions, to join one of our group walks, you must book in advance as spaces are limited.
 You can book here.

 Before joining a walk, we strongly recommend reading Ramblers Restart: Taking part in COVID-safe walks, which has been put together in line with the latest government guidance.